 Conclusion

 In conclusion, to fully utilize treadmills, avoid common errors.
-Warm-ups treadmilland cool-downs are crucial to prevent injuries.
+Warm-ups and cool-downs are crucial to prevent injuries.
 Keep a good posture and increase speed or incline gradually.
 Use handrails initially but aim for a natural arm swing.
 Maintain your treadmill and listen to your body, incorporating rest, hydration, nutrition, and sleep.
 These tips will help you use your treadmill effectively, leading to safer and more productive workouts towards your fitness goals.

 Scarlett Carter